17 July 2012 - Rome, Italy

-Promoting private enterprise development is crucial to unlocking the growth potential of Middle East and North African (MENA) economies.
-During this meeting, participants discussed policies to accelerate the development of two categories of firms with high potential impact on job creation and growth: high performance enterprises and women-led enterprises.
+Promoting private enterprise development is crucial to unlocking the growth potential of MENA economies.
+During this meeting, participants discussed policies to accelerate the development of two categories of firms with high potential impact on job creation and growth: high performance enterprises and women-led enterprises, including:

 Meeting participants also shared tools to strengthen evidence-based policy making through improved data collection on entrepreneurship and access to finance.